 Trading activity in CSS(E)L has reduced significantly with remaining risk left in the rates, related to the longevity business booked in banking book and credit and equities risks from small residual positions.
-Those risks reside in in the Investment Bank division.
+Those risks reside in the NCL' division.